 Mercer's analysis shows that there is sufficient collateral available within the QIAIF to allow a disinvestment of c. £100m upon rolling the equity protection strategy.
-On the advice of FRMG, the Head of Clwyd Pension Fund agreed to retain this amount within the Insight QIAIF for the time being awaiting further analysis of the Private Market drawdowns before considering how this will be utilised.
+On the advice of FRMG, the Head of Clwyd Pension Fund agreed to retain this amount within the Insight QIAIF for the time being awaiting further analysis of the Private Market drawdowns before considering how this will be utilised and this is still the position pending further discussion.

-Initially, the excess collateral amount will be invested as follows:
+1.06 The excess collateral amount was invested as follows: